ezralanglois/arachnid/README.rst

 setuptools, Numpy >= 1.3, SciPy >= 0.7, matplotlib>=1.1.0, mpi4py>=1.2.2,
 and working C/C++ and Fortran compilers.

-The required dependencies to run code in this project also includes EMAN2/Sparx.

 To build the documentation, Sphinx>=1.0.4 is required.

+All of these dependencies can be found in a single free binary
+package: `Anaconda`_.

 Install
 =======